-General Assembly Raised Bill No. 149 proposes significant revisions to the Farmers' Market Nutrition Program, focusing on updating terminology and definitions to better reflect current practices.
+Substitute Senate Bill No. 149 seeks to modernize and enhance the Farmers' Market Nutrition Program (FMNP) in Connecticut by updating terminology, expanding eligible locations for benefit redemption, and streamlining the certification process for farmers.
 Key changes include replacing the term "vendor" with "farmer" throughout the legislation, which emphasizes the role of farmers in the program.
-The term "authorized farmers' market" is also changed to "authorized redemption location," broadening the scope to include farm stands and mobile markets.
-Additionally, the definition of "benefits" is updated to replace "vouchers," and it is specified that these benefits can only be redeemed for Connecticut-grown fresh unprocessed produce.
-The bill also introduces a "farmer certification handbook" and clarifies eligibility criteria for participants, aiming to streamline the program and enhance clarity.
+The bill also changes "authorized farmers' market" to "authorized benefit location," allowing benefits to be redeemed at farm stands and mobile markets, thus broadening access.
+Additionally, the definition of "benefit" is updated to refer to a monetary amount rather than "vouchers," and it specifies that these benefits can only be used for Connecticut-grown fresh unprocessed produce.

 Statutes affected: